ukomiljon/AspNetMicroservices/README.md

   "email": "abc@example.com"
 }'

-Result: 204 success from server. you can get see the created product by name
+Result: 204 success from server.
+You can get see the created product by name
 ```
-7. go to switch feature api: http://localhost:8000/swagger/index.html, this time we change enable from true to false.
+7. go to switch feature api: http://localhost:8000/swagger/index.html, this time we change feature status enable from true to false.

 ```
 Request: